About predictive models

 Extending models

 You can build predictive models from the Customer 360 page.
-Each database that contains the Merged Customers, Unified Itemized Transactions, and Unified Transactions tables may be configured for predictive modeling.
-You can only activate one churn/pCLV model per database, but you may have any number of product affinity and event propensity models.
+Each database that has the Merged Customers, Unified Itemized Transactions, and Unified Transactions tables may be configured for predictive modeling.
+You may have any number of pCLV, product affinity, and event propensity models.

 Warning

 Each predictive model allows for additional fields to be added to support your brand’s use cases.
-There are two approaches:
+Do one of the following:

 1. Optimize for implementation speed